-To provide a meeting place - primarily for gay, lesbian and transgender people - in 12-step programs for recovery from alcoholism, drug and other compulsive behaviours.
+To provide a safe meeting place, primarily for gay, lesbian, bisexual, transgender, intersex and asexual people, in 12 step programs for recovery from alcoholism, drugs or other addictive behaviours.

-To attract the newcomer into 12-step recovery programs, and foster interest in fellowship and the program for recovery from addiction and other compulsive behaviours.
+To attract the newcomer into 12 step recovery programs, and foster interest in fellowship and the program for recovery from alcoholism, drugs or other addictive behaviours.

-To provide facilities for meetings, conferences and communications between groups and service organisations of 12-step programs.
+To provide facilities for meetings, conferences and communications between groups and service organisations of twelve-step programs.

-To foster an increase in the variety and timing of 12-step recovery meetings available to the gay, lesbian and transgender communities of Sydney.
+To foster an increase in the variety and timing of twelve-step recovery meetings available to the gay, lesbian, bisexual, transgender, intersex and asexual communities of Sydney.